takatoh/inputscriptparser/README.md

 A parser for script-style input data.

-"script-style" means assembling input data (the internal representation of the input data) by executing commands one at a time.
+"script-style" means assembling the internal representation of the input data by executing commands one at a time.
 A close example is the Dockerfile.

 ## Install